-Hailing from Kalgoorlie in Western Australia today we meet Nelly Barr of West Australian Paranormal Enthusiasts, or WAPE for short.
+Hailing from Kalgoorlie in Western Australia, today we introduce Nelly Barr of West Australian Paranormal Enthusiasts or WAPE for short.

 Western Australia has a growing scene of paranormal investigation as we have seen through previous interviews in this series with other Western Australian teams.

 Nelly tells me she has always had an interest in the paranormal, and unlike many of the people I have interviewed, doesn’t have a story of a spirit manifesting that prompted her to follow a path of paranormal investigation, instead, Nelly tells me, it was always an interest in her life, for as long as she can remember.